 NeighborhoodScout's analysis shows that the California State University Fresno neighborhood has a greater concentration of residents currently enrolled in college than 99.7% of the neighborhoods in the U.S. With 80.3% of the population here attending college, this is very much a college-focused neighborhood.

-In addition, one of the unique characteristics of the California State University Fresno neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.4% of the neighborhoods in America.
+In addition, the California State University Fresno neighborhood stands out for having an average per capita income lower than 95.4% of the neighborhoods in the United States.

 Renter-occupied real estate is dominant in the California State University Fresno neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.